Saturday, June 30, 2012

 Chocolate Chip Banana Bread

 Everyone likes banana bread, right?
-And it's a damn good thing, because we always seem to have too many bananas - with the result that a few are inevitably are destined to go "past their prime" and be incorporated in a loaf or two (with the occasional batch of muffins or pancakes to shake things up).
+And it's a damn good thing, because we always seem to have too many bananas, which means that a few are destined to go "past their prime" and end up in a loaf or two (with the occasional batch of muffins or pancakes to shake things up).
 This variation uses chocolate chips instead of the traditional raisins and/or walnuts, for a "dessertier" bread that packs much less sugar and fat than a lot of similar recipes.
-So instead of the chocolate cake (filled with sugar and butter and eggs and lord knows what) proffered by the well-meaning but misguided lady pictured above, spread a little peanut butter on a slice of this banana-ey goodness, for a Perfectly Healthy way to eat chocolate for breakfast!
-(Please note that this recipe can also be interpreted as muffins; just reduce the cooking time to circa 20 minutes!)
+So instead of the chocolate cake - filled with sugar and butter and eggs and lord knows what - proffered by the well-meaning but misguided lady pictured above, spread a little peanut butter on a slice of this banana-ey goodness, for a Perfectly Healthy way to eat chocolate for breakfast!
+(Please note that this recipe also makes excellent muffins; just reduce the cooking time to 20-25 minutes.)

 Chocolate Chip Banana Bread